 Add 0.5 tspn turmeric powder to the rice before adding the water, to give a nicely flavoured, yellow rice.

-OR after cooking stir through up to half a cup of lemon juice and some black poppy seeds that have been cracked (fried and allowed to pop) in some hot ghee.
+After cooking stir through up to half a cup of lemon juice and some black mustard seeds that have been cracked (fried and allowed to pop) in some hot ghee.
 YUM.

-OR add some curry leaves while frying the rice (curry leaves need oil to release their flavour) for an added Indian note to the rice.
+Add some curry leaves while frying the rice for added flavour.